ranobr/cygno-noise-simulation/README.md

 ## ECDF generation:

-`python2 NoiseSimCreateEcdf.py -n 100 -y 16 -r histograms_Run0000X.root`
+`python3 NoiseSimCreateEcdf.py -n 1000 -y 32 -r histograms_RunXXXXX.root`

-- *n* is number of images to be taken into account to create the ECDF.
+- *n* number of images to be taken into account to create the ECDF.
+If not defined, all run images will be used.
+The first five images are always skipped.
-- *y* is the number of lines to be used in each chunk (in order to prevent out of memory).
+- *y* number of lines to be used in each chunk (in order to prevent out of memory however, the lower this number, the longer the processing time).
+This number must be an exact fraction of the number of rows of the sensor.
 - *r* is the .root filename to be used.

-p.s. the output of this algorithm is a *.npy* file with the ECDF for each pixel.
+p.s. the output of this algorithm is a *.npy* file containing a ECDF for each pixel.

 ## Images generation:

-`python2 NoiseSimCreateImgs.py -n 100 -r 90000 -f ecdf_map_Run02054.npy`
+`python3 NoiseSimCreateImgs.py -n 500 -r 90000 -f ecdf_map_RunXXXXX.npy`

-- *n* is number of images to be generated.
+- *n* number of images to be generated.
-- *r* is the output run number to be used as a name for the output file.
+- *r* output run number used in the name of the output file (e.g. histograms_Run90000.root).
 - *f* is the .npy ECDF filename to be used.

+p.s. the output of this algorithm is a *.root* file with the simulated images.

 # Dependences
-- Python 2.X
+- Python 3.X
 - Root 6.X
 - root-numpy
+- numpy
+- time
-- Numpy
+- glob
-- Time
+- os